AirikWarren/FastAPI-Battlesnake-Server/README.md

 2. Upgrade your pip to the newest version (21.0.1 at the time of writing)
 3. Install the dependencies defined in requirements.txt
 4. Run ```run_dev_server.py```
-5. Open up your web browser of choice and navigate to [http://localhost:8000/docs](http://localhost:8000/docs) (alternatively you can view those same docs on the server that hosts the [Example Heroku Deployment](https://battlesnake-fast-api.herokuapp.com/docs)
+5. Open up your web browser of choice and navigate to [http://localhost:8000/docs](http://localhost:8000/docs) (alternatively you can view those same docs on the server that hosts the [Example Heroku Deployment)](https://battlesnake-fast-api.herokuapp.com/docs)
 6. Channel your inner snake charmer and start writing some algorithms!

 # Deployment to Heroku

 A sane and reasonable default Heroku configuration can be found on the [heroku-deployment](https://github.com/AirikWarren/FastAPI-Battlesnake-Server/tree/heroku-deployment) branch of this repository, of particular note are the ```Procfile``` and ```battlesnake-info.json``` files located in the top level of the branch's directory, which you may use as jumping off points for your own Heroku Battlesnake server.

-*The following pre-requisite knowledge is assumed and beyond the scope of this tutorial*
+**Note: *The following pre-requisite knowledge is assumed and beyond the scope of this tutorial* **

 - ability to use Git to create repositories and clone other repositories
 - ability to create and/or posession of a pre-existing Heroku account
 - ability to create and/or possession of a pre-existing Battlesnakes account

 1) fork / clone this repository into a repository of your own
 2) study and/or copy paste the aforementioned ```Procfile``` and ```battlesnake-info.json``` files into your cloned / forked repo